vichargrave/vichargrave.github.io/_pages/about.md

 I’m a software engineer and system integrator with over 15 years of experience developing a broad range of security solutions including user/entity behavioral analytics, threat management, and content filtering.

+Currently I'm a Senior Cyber Analyst/Engineer for [Forcepoint](https://www.forcepoint.com/) in the Forcepoint Behavior Analytics (FBA) Professional Services
+Group helping our customers develop analytics to zero in on hard to find security threats.

 I work with the [Cloud Security Alliance (CSA)](https://cloudsecurityalliance.org/){:target="_blank"} with their [Top Threats Working Group](https://cloudsecurityalliance.org/working-groups/top-threats/#_overview){:target="_blank"} helping them out with security research and reporting.

 When I’m not slaving away over a hot keyboard – yes, I do have a life outside technology – I like spending time with my family, cooking, and attending the performing arts – theater, concerts, and movies.
 My family and I are ardent cat lovers and volunteer with feline rescue organizations fostering cats for future adoption.